arangodb/docs-hugo/site/content/3.12/develop/foxx-microservices/guides/scripts-and-scheduling.md

 ---
-title: Scripts and scheduling
+title: Scripts and scheduling in Foxx services
 menuTitle: Scripts and scheduling
 weight: 35
 description: >-
   You can define scripts that need to be invoked directly and can be used to implement one-off tasks or scheduled and recurring jobs using queues
 archetype: default
 ---
 In addition to the main entry point which defines your service's